samothx/NNToolkit/README.md

 ## Todos
 Soon to be added missing Features are:
-- Add a jupyter notebook with a proble to play with
 - Support convolutional networks
 - Support for layerwise dropout
 - Support for normalization of input